pluseg/tictactoe-game/README.md

 2. ~Improve Thunk usage into gameSlice — read https://redux-toolkit.js.org/tutorials/advanced-tutorial#thinking-in-thunks~
 3. ~Update logic of processMove invoking — now reducers are been calling even after a game finishes.~
 4. ~Write some tests with Redux Toolkit!~
-5. Improve logic of displaying different game steps/states in <App />.
+5. ~Try to use Saga instead of Thunk.~
-6. Implement calculation result logic for case with SIZE != 3 plus add an input for getting SIZE from user.
+6. Improve logic of displaying different game steps/states in <App />.
-7. Learn and use PropTypes in the project.
+7. Implement calculation result logic for case with SIZE != 3 plus add an input for getting SIZE from user.
-8. Try to use Saga instead of Thunk.
+8. Learn and use PropTypes in the project.